Mandurah line: Kenwick route

-In August 1997, the Liberal government commissioned a master plan for the Kenwick route.
-The South West Metropolitan Railway Master Plan was endorsed by Cabinet and released in March 1999.
-It laid out the route of the Mandurah line and works proposed to occur.
-The length of new track was to be 69 km; including the track between Perth and Kenwick, the distance from Perth to Mandurah would have been 81.6 km.
-Commencing at Kenwick, the railway would run parallel to the Kwinana freight railway until the Glen Iris estate in Jandakot, then run south along the Kwinana Freeway's median strip to Kwinana, then run southwest through Kwinana, Rockingham and Mandurah along the alignment reserved in the Metropolitan Region Scheme.
-Three options were given for the railway's alignment through Rockingham.
-The total cost was forecast to be $941 million, of which $629 million was for the infrastructure and $312 million was for rolling stock.
-The line was planned to open between Kenwick and Thomsons Lake in 2005, and be extended to Rockingham and Mandurah in 2006.
-To supplement the railway, two busways would have been built, along the Kwinana Freeway from Perth to the Murdoch Park 'n' Ride, and from Fremantle to Rockingham.
+In August 1997, the Liberal state government commissioned a master plan for the Kenwick route.
+The cabinet endorsed the South West Metropolitan Railway Master Plan and released it in March 1999.
+The plan outlined the route of the Mandurah line and its construction.
+The new track was to be 69 km long; including existing track between Perth and Kenwick, the distance from Perth to Mandurah would have been 81.6 km.
+Commencing at Kenwick, the railway would run parallel to the Kwinana freight railway until the Glen Iris estate in Jandakot, then south along the Kwinana Freeway's median strip to Kwinana, then southwest through Kwinana, Rockingham and Mandurah along the alignment reserved in the Metropolitan Region Scheme.
+Three options were given for the railway's route through Rockingham.
+The new line was forecast to cost, in total, $941 million, of which $629 million was for infrastructure and $312 million was for rolling stock.
+The line was planned to open as far as Thomsons Lake in 2005, with an extension to Rockingham and Mandurah opening in 2006.
+Two busways were built to supplement the railway; one along the Kwinana Freeway from Perth to the Murdoch Park 'n' Ride, and one from Fremantle to Rockingham.

-There were to be stations at Thornlie, Nicholson Road, Canning Vale (later renamed Ranford Road), South Lake, Thomsons Lake (later renamed Cockburn Central), Thomas Road (later renamed Kwinana), Leda (later renamed Wellard), one or two stations in Rockingham, depending on the route selected, Waikiki (later renamed Warnbro), and Mandurah, with several more stations in between for the future.
+Stations were planned at Thornlie, Nicholson Road, Canning Vale (later renamed Ranford Road), South Lake, Thomsons Lake (later renamed Cockburn Central), Thomas Road (later renamed Kwinana), Leda (later renamed Wellard), one or two stations in Rockingham, Waikiki (later renamed Warnbro), and Mandurah, with provision for additional intermediate stations in the future.
 Upgrades along the Armadale line would have been necessary due to short station spacing and level crossings.
 Lathlain and Welshpool stations were to be closed, and Carlisle and Victoria Park stations were to be rebuilt and relocated, in part to fill the gap left by the closure of Lathlain station.
 Perth, Oats Street, Queens Park and Beckenham stations were to be upgraded as well.
 Several road and pedestrian level crossings were to be grade separated.
-The new service was to operate as a through service with the Yanchep line, known at the time as the Joondalup line, (Note: The Joondalup line was renamed the Yanchep line on 15 June 2024.) due to the similar levels of patronage between the two lines, leaving the Armadale line to terminate at Perth station.
+The new service was to operate as a through service with the Yanchep line, known at the time as the Joondalup line, (Note: The Joondalup line was renamed the Yanchep line on 15 June 2024.) due to the lines' similar levels of patronage, leaving the Armadale line to terminate at Perth station.